 THIS DATE IN HISTORY: Oct.
 15

-Gretzky ties Howe's record of 1,850 points when he gets an assist on Bernie Nicholls' first-period goal, giving the Los Angeles Kings a 1-0 lead against Gretzky's former team, the Edmonton Oilers, at Northlands Coliseum.
+Gretzky ties Howe's record of 1,850 points when he gets an assist on a first-period goal by Bernie Nicholls, giving the Los Angeles Kings a 1-0 lead against Gretzky's former team, the Edmonton Oilers, at Northlands Coliseum.
 Gretzky's first 1,669 points come during his nine seasons with the Oilers.

 "My initial reaction was, 'Hey, we've tied it,'" Gretzky says.
 "Then it struck me, 'Wow, that's the record breaker.'"